Mayocos/alx-pre_course/README.md

-My first coding is not funny
+My first coding is stressful